 For students of advanced mathematics and statistics, the liberal arts model offers a deep level of engagement in learning with faculty and peers; however, due to practical limitations, small colleges cannot always offer the breadth of course subjects available at larger institutions with graduate programs.
 To explore collaborative models that may help to enrich curricular offerings, faculty and technologists from several leading liberal arts colleges are experimenting with a consortial online/hybrid course sharing model.
 In this talk, the professors will share results from three recent course pilots: Steven Miller’s Spring 2017 Problem Solving course from WIlliams College (involving students at Williams, Swarthmore and Amherst Colleges), Monika Hu’s Bayesian Statistics course from Vassar College, and Stephan Garcia’s Advanced Real Analysis course from Pomona College (Fall 2017). (more…)

-Based on insights flowing from the Upper Level Math/Stats and SILP course sharing projects, two steering groups are working in concert to explore models and possibilities for course sharing across the digital network.
+Based on insights flowing from the Upper Level Math/Stats and SILP course sharing projects, a multi-campus, multi-disciplinary steering group and task force are working in concert to explore models and possibilities for course sharing across the digital network.

 Math & Stats Steering Group:

-This group is meeting in the fall of 2017 to develop a set of recommendations based on insights gained through the Spring ’16 and Fall ’17 course sharing pilots.
-This recommendation will be shared with LACOL’s Advisories and the Multi-Disciplinary Group (more…)
+This group met in the fall of 2017 to develop a RECOMMENDATION based on insights gained through the Spring ’16 and Fall ’17 course sharing pilots. (more…)

 As small institutions cannot always offer the classes our students need at the time they need them, several people at various LACOL schools have been exploring how to remotely share classes.
 While there many not be enough demand at any one place for a certain topic, by combining students from several schools we can have a course.
 There are many challenges, especially keeping the small liberal arts feel and having all students engaged.
 We report on the beta test, Miller’s Problem Solving class at Williams.
 We’ll discuss the technology used, emphasizing how the content was delivered and connections were made between students and faculty, and the challenges in coordinating a course across several campuses.